harrisonCassar/CS219-Cloud-IoT-Management-SIM-Card/README.md

 sudo ./srsue/src/srsue --rf.device_name=zmq --rf.device_args="tx_port=tcp://*:2001,rx_port=tcp://localhost:2000,id=ue,base_srate=23.04e6" --gw.netns=ue1
 ```

 Following this, the apps should be actively running with no errors outputted in the console logs, ready to intercept traffic meant for our externally-connected Java Card module sent from our Cloud Subsystem!
+If `srsENB` or `srsUE` is hanging on "Inactive RF plugins", restart WSL (by opening PowerShell, and typing `wsl --shutdown`) and try again.
 A screenshot of these components up and running can be found as follows:

 ![srsRAN Components Running](/docs/srsran-4g-apps-running.png)